 We are subject to federal, state, and local income taxes in the United States and in foreign jurisdictions.
 Our future effective tax rates and the value of our deferred tax assets could be adversely affected by changes in tax laws, including impacts of the Tax Act.
 The U.S. Treasury Department, the IRS, and other standard-setting bodies are expected to continue to interpret or issue guidance on how provisions of the Tax Act, including BEAT, will be applied or otherwise administered.
-As guidance is issued, including final regulations and additional proposed regulations related to BEAT issued by the IRS on December 2, 2019, we may make adjustments to amounts that we have previously recorded that may materially impact our financial statements in the period in which the adjustments are made and the amount of taxes that we may be required to pay could significantly increase.
+As guidance is issued, we may make adjustments to amounts that we have previously recorded that may materially impact our financial statements in the period in which the adjustments are made and the amount of taxes that we may be required to pay could significantly increase.